Avaiga/taipy-getting-started-gui/step_04/ReadMe.md

 ## Different types of charts

 Different types are available: maps, bar charts, pie charts, line charts, and 3D charts, ...
 To know how to use them quickly, types are listed [here]().
-If compatible, two types like _scatter_, _line_, and _bar_ on the same chart can also be used together.
+If compatible, two types like _scatter_, _line_, and _bar_ can also be used together on the same chart.

 ```python
 data = pd.DataFrame({"x_col":[0,1,2], "y_col_1":[4,1,2], "y_col_2":[3,1,2]})